distdl/distdl/docs/code_reference/nn/repartition.rst

    workers, mapping of tensor dimensions to workers, etc.) then new partitions can be created with arbitrary dimensions of length 1 can be created.
-For example, a :math:`3` partition can become :math:`1 \times 1 \times 3` without a transpose, and the new partition can be used as an input to the transpose.
+For example, a :math:`3` partition can become :math:`1 \times 1 \times 3` without a repartition, and the new partition can be used as an input to the repartition.

 * Input tensors do not have to be load-balanced.
 Output tensors will always be load balanced.

 .. note::
-   Consequently, if an input tensor is unbalanced on a partition, a transpose to the same partition will rebalance it.
+   Consequently, if an input tensor is unbalanced on a partition, a repartition to the same partition will rebalance it.

 Intermediate data movement may be required by an implementation.
 This may require intermediate buffers.
 Buffer management should be a function of the